maltsev-dev/maltsev-dev.github.io/content/rust_frmware_memory.md

 - **Profiling and Testing:** Regularly profile memory usage and conduct continuous testing to identify and optimize allocation patterns and leaks.
 - **Static Analysis Tools:** Use tools like Clippy to identify common memory issues at compile time.
 - **With alignment in mind:** Check data types alignment to ensure consistent and efficient access.
+---
 ## &emsp;&emsp;&emsp; 7.
 Mission Critical Systems and Certification

-### 7.1.
+#### 7.1.
 Rust for Mission Critical

-Traditional approaches to security in C/C++ and coding standards like MISRA and CERT are often involve **reactive measures** (testing, static analysis, runtime checks) to find vulnerabilities.
+* Traditional approaches to security in C/C++ and coding standards like MISRA and CERT are often involve **reactive measures** (testing, static analysis, runtime checks) to find vulnerabilities.
-Rust, by design, _prevents_ many of these vulnerabilities from occurring.
+* Rust, by design, _prevents_ many of these vulnerabilities from occurring.
 Significant portion of the "rules" are enforced by the compiler itself, potentially reducing the need for extensive manual checks or complex rejection processes.
-This shifts the security paradigm from "find and fix" to "prevent by design", resulting in safer and more reliable systems.
 This proactive security model aligns with government initiatives to use safe-memory languages ​​(e.g., [CISA report](https://www.cisa.gov/news-events/news/urgent-need-memory-safety-software-products)), positioning Rust as a strategic choice for the future of mission-critical software development.

 |   |   |   |